sishar4/salido-ios-challenge/README.md

 ## Requirements
 1. Upon app start, the user should be prompted to sign in using a pin or to create a new employee
-	- A user must consist of:
+	- A user should have (at minimum) the following attributes:
 		1. a pin code
 		2. a first name
 		3. a last name
 		4. a valid email address (optional)
 	- An error prompt must appear if an invalid pin is entered (not the right format or isn't assigned to anyone)
-2. Upon logging in, the user should be presented with a list of unfiltered cocktails and drinks sourced from the Wine.com API
+2. Upon logging in, the user should be presented with a list of unfiltered cocktails and drinks sourced from the wine.com API
 	- The user should be able to filter items by name, ingredient, etc.
 	- The items in the list presented should display an image of the item and the item name.
 	- The user should be able to quickly add an item to their shopping cart and set the quantity from this screen.